 Generative market research

 Surveys can be quick to write and execute, often taking only 1-2 hours to set up.
 However, designing effective questions that don’t introduce biases into customers' answers can require a high degree of skill, multiple revisions, and even comprehension tests run on the survey.

 Analyzing the data can take 4-8 hours, depending on the length of the survey, the number of respondents, and the quality of responses.
 As answers are free text, a large amount of reading, transcribing, and synthesizing may be required.

 Write screening questions.

-These are typically close-ended questions that help identify if the respondent is in the desired target segment (e.g., “How old are you?”).
+These are typically closed-ended questions that help identify if the respondent is in the desired target segment (e.g., “How old are you?”).

 A few leading questions can be placed in a survey to identify “professional survey respondents” who will lie to be included in a survey or have a chance to participate in a follow-up research project for cash.

 Questions should be non-leading and non-hypothetical.